drhsqlite/fossil-mirror/www/mirrortogithub.md

 https://github.com/username/project.git
 </blockquote>

-<li><p>Back on your workstation, move to a checkout for your project and
+<li><p>Back on your workstation, move to a checkout for your Fossil
-    type:
+    project and type:

 <blockquote>
 <pre>$ fossil git export /path/to/git/repo --autopush \
   https://<font color="orange">username</font>:<font color="red">password</font>@github.com/username/project.git</pre>
 </blockquote>

-<p>   In place of the <code>/path/to...</code> argument above, put in some
+<p>   In place of the <code>/path/to...</code> argument above, put in
-      directory name that is <i>outside</i> of your Fossil checkout.
+      some directory name that is <i>outside</i> of your Fossil checkout.
+If you keep multiple Fossil checkouts in a directory of their own, consider using <code>../git-mirror</code> to place the Git export mirror alongside them, for example.
 Fossil will create this directory if necessary.
 This directory will become a Git repository that holds a translation of your Fossil repository.

 <p>   The <code>--autopush</code> option tells Fossil that you want to
       push the Git translation up to GitHub every time it is updated.

+<p>   The URL parameter is the same as the one GitHub gave you, but with
-Note that you will need to augment the URL supplied by GitHub to insert your account <font color="orange">username</font> and <font
+      your GitHub <font color="orange">username</font> and <font
-      color="red">password</font>.
+      color="red">password</font> added.

+<p>   If your GitHub account uses two-factor authentication (2FA), you
+      will have to <a href="https://github.com/settings/tokens">generate
+      a personal access token</a> and use that in place of your actual password in the URL.
+This token should have “repo” scope enabled, only.

 <p>   You can also run the command above outside of any open checkout of
       your project by supplying the “<code>-R&nbsp;repository</code>”